 A visiting student enrolled in a graduate degree program at another institution with permission to take no more than two quarters or 12 transfer credits of graduate course work as a non-degree seeking student at Seattle University.
 Although the student intends to transfer those credits to his/her graduate program, Seattle University assumes no responsibility for advising such students for the applicability of the courses to the student's degree.

 A non-degree seeking student taking graduate course work because of special interest or an unusual delay in his/her regular application to a graduate program at Seattle University.

-Programs in Albers School of Business & Economics, Educational Leadership, Executive Nonprofit Leadership, Master in Teaching and Psychology do not normally permit TYPE 2 non-degree seeking students.
+Programs in Educational Leadership, Master of Nonprofit Leadership, Master in Teaching and Psychology do not normally permit TYPE 2 non-degree seeking students.
 The School of Theology and Ministry does not typically admit students who intend to apply to one of their degree programs at a later date.
 Contact STM for other options.

 International students on an F-1 visa are not normally permitted TYPE 2 non-degree seeking status unless during a break from their current institution.
 Applicants with F-1 status at another institution must provide a copy of their current I-20.

 In addition to the documents above, Type 1 applicants must also submit:

 For application procedures refer to the non-matriculated application